 Record 2414 fresh COVID cases in Delhi take tally to over 47K; death toll mounts to 1904

-Delhi has recorded 2,414 fresh coronavirus cases, the highest single-day spike here, taking the tally in the city to over 47,000-mark, while the death toll from the disease climbed to 1904, according to a health bulletin released by the Delhi government on Wednesday night.
+Delhi recorded 2,414 fresh coronavirus cases, the highest single-day spike, taking the tally in the city to over 47,000 on Wednesday, while the death toll from the disease climbed to 1,904, according to a health bulletin released by the Delhi government.
 The death toll from COVID-19 in Delhi was 1837 on Tuesday.

-Sixty-seven fatalities have been recorded in a 24-hour span, the Delhi health department bulletin said.
+Sixty-seven fatalities have been recorded in a 24-hour span, the bulletin said.
 From June 12-14, over 2,000 cases were reported per day in Delhi.
 The previous highest spike in fresh cases -- 2224 -- was recorded on June 14.

 - READ MORE ON: